doremi9/gitapp/README.md

 # Github Checker

 ## Description
 The idea of this application is to process GitHub webhooks.
 A user signs up with GitHub and sets his Webhook URL on GitHub to point to this application.
-Then, the user subscribes to pull request events within his organization and eveytime a new pull request is opened on his organization repository the webhook will be sent to this applicaion.
+Then, the user subscribes to pull request events within his organization and everytime a new pull request is opened on his organization repository the webhook will be sent to this applicaion.
 The application then will add a comment to the pull request.
 User can download his organizations and repositories by clicking 'Download data' button.

 ## Problems solved
 1. Authentication with Github - I used Omniauth-github gem